MakuSantiran/ReviTerm/README.md

 Fill in the blank = user must type the blank section in the defintion of the term

 <h3> Game Modes </h3>
 Overall there are 3 game modes that are in ReviTerm.
-Each of them having their own quirks and those are Practice, Classic, and Perfection mode
+Each of them having their own quirks and those are Practice, Classic, and Perfection mode<br/>

 <b>Practice Mode</b> = Mayonnaise Algorithm works here.
 It allows the user to select which group to only review, thus making them focus only at a certain group in which they have trouble getting right.
 Dynamic difficulty system happens here but no remixes of question type